-Commonant Division Deliverables T: Component Division Core assessed Core non-assessed Other sources Timeframe Advisory services to develop the PACE action agenda by the governments Additional advisory services to implement the PACE action agenda Q4 2016 for core Q4 2017 for VC 9 111(Platform for dialogue, cooperation and coordination among the key PACE regional and national stakeholders Additional training to help key stakeholders in PACE countries advance the action agenda Q2 2017 for core Q4 2017 for VC Enabling regional action Action plan for IRENA's engagement in the South-eastern Europe Workshops for stakeholder engagement and technical reports on potential for RE integration in national plans in South- eastern Europe Q4 2016 for core Q1 2017 for VC Develop an action agenda for a regional approach for RE development in Central Asia Q4 2016 Platform for dialogue, cooperation and coordination among the key Central Asia regional and national stakeholders Advisory services in the areas related to the implementation of the action agenda for Central Asia Q4 2016 for core Q4 2017 for VC
+C Division Deliverables T: "f" " Component Division Core assessed Core non-assessed Other sources Timeframe Advisory services to develop the PACE action agenda by the governments Additional advisory services to implement the PACE action agenda Q4 2016 for core Q4 2017 for VC Enabling regional action CSP IITC KPFC Platform for dialogue, cooperation and coordination among the key PACE regional and national stakeholders Additional training to help key stakeholders in PACE countries advance the action agenda Q2 2017 for core Q4 2017 for VC U Action plan for IRENA's engagement in the South-eastern Europe Workshops for stakeholder engagement and technical reports on potential for RE integration in national plans in South- eastern Europe Q4 2016 for core Q1 2017 for VC Develop an action agenda for a regional approach for RE development in Central Asia Q4 2016 Platform for dialogue, cooperation and coordination among the key Central Asia regional and national stakeholders Advisory services in the areas related to the implementation of the action agenda for Central Asia Q4 2016 for core Q4 2017 for VC

-G .
-D Deliverables Timeframe Component Division Core assessed Core non-assessed Other sources 1 illierrame • 6 RRA Country Reports.
-Additional RRA Country Reports Ongoing Incorporate the integrated resource approach in IRENA's Renewables Readiness Assessment methodology and country reports Ongoing Advisory service for the implementation of RRA recommendations including technical advice on statistics, energy planning, resource assessment, finance, etc. Advisory services for Indonesia REmap/RRA pilot Ongoing for core Q1 2017 for VC Advisory services and training for post- RRA implementation upon country requests.
-Additional post RRA services Ongoing Country support and advisory services CSP IITC KPFC Advisory services for the development of an implementation plan based on the recommendations from the RE manufacturing report for three North African countries.
-Methodology of renewables manufacturing potential applied in additional countries Q1 2017 for core Q4 2017 for VC Advisory services in support of the design and implementation of power system governance structures Q2 2017 Technical assistance and training to the key stakeholders in the formulation of ASEAN renewables target implementation plans Q4 2017 Additional advisory services upon request Q1 2017 • Technical report and support for MENAREC 6 Q2 2016
+Commont District Deliverables Timeframe Component Division Core assessed Core non-assessed Other sources Timename. • 6 RRA Country Reports Additional RRA Country Reports Incorporate the integrated resource Ongoing approach in IRENA's Renewables Readiness Assessment methodology and country reports Ongoing Advisory service for the implementation of RRA recommendations including technical advice on statistics, energy planning, resource assessment, finance, etc. Ongoing Advisory services for Indonesia REmap/RRA pilot Q1 2017 Advisory services and training for post- RRA implementation upon country requests Additional post RRA services Ongoing Country support and advisory services CSP IITC KPFC Advisory services for the development of an implementation plan based on the recommendations from the RE manufacturing report for three North African countries Q4 2017 Methodology of renewables manufacturing potential applied in additional countries Q4 2017 Advisory services in support of the design and implementation of power system governance structures Q2 2017 Technical assistance and training to a key stakeholders in the formulation of Technical assistance and training to the key stakeholders in the formulation of ASEAN renewables target implementation plans Q4 2017 Additional advisory services upon request Q1 2017 • Technical report and support for MENAREC 6 Q2 2016